 The summit base of operations in the late 1960s or early 1970s

 While the new management worked hard to capitalize on the family market, they were unable to overcome a 28 percent decline in business due to a feeble 32 inch seasonal snow accumulation in 1994-95.
+Cumulative losses in the two seasons totaled $800,000.
 In April of 1995, King Ridge was handed over to New London Trust.